ReproNim/stat-repronim-module/_episodes/01-lesson-statistical-basis.md

 teaching: "~ 60"
 exercises: "~ 60"
 questions:
-- "Sampling, notion of estimation : estimates of mean and variances"
+- "Sampling, notion of estimation: estimates of mean and variances"
 - "Distributions, relation to frequency, PDF, CDF, SF, ISF "
 - "Hypothesis testing: the basics H0 versus H1"
 - "Confidence intervals "
-- "Notion of model comparison : BIC/Akaike"
+- "Notion of model comparison: BIC/Akaike"
 - "Notion of bayesian statistics "
 objectives:
 - "After this lesson, you should have the statistical basis for understanding this course.
 You will know what sampling is, the fundamentals of statistical testing, etc.  "